-On July 25th, 2007, our family left the house about 7:30 and we took our kids Elan and Ben, seven, to daycare and school.
+On July 25th, 2007, our family left the house about 7:30 am and we took our kids Elan and Ben, seven, to day care and school.
 Other than a little fussing due to Elan's emerging molars it was a typical morning.
 That afternoon I received a call at work from day care saying Elan was having trouble waking up from nap time.
 I grabbed the children's Tylenol and went to day care.

-One of the paramedics told me that Elan likely had a febrile seizure - a convulsion in a child sometimes caused by a spike in body temperature - because she was fighting them off as they searched for an IV site.
+One of the paramedics told me that Elan likely had a febrile seizure - a convulsion sometimes caused by a spike in body temperature - because she was fighting them off as they searched for an IV site.
 Just to be certain, they went to the Stollery Children's Hospital emergency department where she was admitted immediately.

 Peter arrived at the hospital and together with the nurses and physicians we covered any symptoms Elan had in the days leading up to her seizures which included teething her molars, so the Tylenol had been keeping her fever in check for two or three days.
 There was no real disruption on the weekend, having gone to the park and to visits with friends, yet she continued to seize, this time vomiting.
-Physicians were puzzled when a CT scan of her head revealed a perfectly healthy brain.
+Physicians were puzzled when a CT scan revealed a perfectly healthy brain.

 The PICU doctors arrived and we stepped out of the room so they could do their work as we watched through the glass doors.
-As they listened to her heart and lungs, their work suddenly and radically changed to giving her tiny chest compressions, but with just three adult fingers.
+As they listened to her heart and lungs, their work suddenly changed to giving her tiny chest compressions, but with just three adult fingers.
 We watched, horrified, as they continued CPR, the team surrounding her bed.
 We were advised she was being taken upstairs to the PICU and asked that we wait until she was established there to see her.
 Helpless, we went to the chapel and prayed.
 Hard.

 As the physicians took the time needed to legally declare her brain death, we tried to absorb the news, thankfully with a waiting room packed with friends and family.
 As our entire family came to give her a kiss or whisper their goodbyes in her ear, Peter and I quickly agreed to donate Elan's heart, lungs, liver, kidneys and pancreas.
-We contacted the HOPE program (Human Organ Procurement and Exchange) and they came down with paper work which we were keen to fill out.
+We contacted the HOPE program (Human Organ Procurement and Exchange) and they came down with paper work we were keen to fill out.
 We thought organ and tissue donation could be the silver lining in this nightmare.
-We noticed the HOPE clinicians weren't coming to help us complete the paperwork, but soon one of the co-ordinators came over and gave us the news: since the cause of Elan's illness couldn't be diagnosed, her donation couldn't proceed.
+Then we noticed the HOPE clinicians weren't coming to help us complete the forms, but soon one of the co-ordinators came over and gave us the news: since the cause of Elan's illness couldn't be diagnosed, her donation couldn't proceed.
 We were devastated.